 diabetes community an enduring legacy.

-Dr Alan Stocks AM is presented the Diabetes Australia
+Dr Alan Stocks AM is presented with the Diabetes

 Dr Stocks grew up in south London, and was a high achieving